-On initial recognition, a financial asset is classified as measured at: amortised cost; fair value through other comprehensive revenue and expense (FVOCRE) - debt investment and equity investment; or fair value through surplus or deficit (FVTSD).
+On initial recognition, a financial asset is classified as measured at: amortised cost; or fair value through surplus or deficit (FVTSD).

 Financial assets are not reclassified subsequent to their initial recognition unless the Group changes its management model for managing financial assets, in which case all affected financial assets are reclassified on the first day of the first reporting period following the change in the management model.